MaathavanJkr/SpiritX_Phantom_Orion_2/README.md

     npm run dev
     ```

 4. **Access the application:**
-    Open your web browser and navigate to `http://localhost:8080`.
+    Open your web browser and navigate to `http://localhost:5173` to access the admin panel.

-## Contributing
-Contributions are welcome!
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Make your changes.
-4. Commit your changes (`git commit -m 'Add some feature'`).
-5. Push to the branch (`git push origin feature/your-feature`).
-6. Open a pull request.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.